Charlotte-Thomas/Mon-Gods/README.md

 ![Profile-1](https://i.imgur.com/HYieyOa.png)

-Additionally, admin have additional privileges, such as:
+Admin have additional privileges, such as:

 1. The ability to approve of new surf spots created by users.
 2. Edit and delete any surf spot.